chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Leveraging purrr::reduce to join multiple datasets

-purrr is a package that enhances R's functional programming toolkit for working with functions and vectors
+purrr is a package that enhances R's functional programming toolkit for working with functions and vectors (i.e. purrr::reduce)

 In this case, we're going to use purrr::reduce in conjunction with  dplyr::full_join to join all of our datasets in one line of concise, readable code

 ```R
 livestock.data <- purrr::reduce(